wbochenski/pyMailAlert/README.md

-# pyMail
+# pyMailAlert

-pyMail is a Python script that monitors data files (CSV or XLSX) for specific conditions and sends email alerts when those conditions are met.
+pyMailAlert is a Python script that monitors data files (CSV or XLSX) for specific conditions and sends email alerts when those conditions are met.

-It's designed to help automate data monitoring tasks such as detecting anomalies, missing values, thresholds, or any custom logic using pandas. ini file header:
+It's designed to help automate data monitoring tasks such as detecting anomalies, missing values, thresholds, or any custom logic using pandas.

 # 🔧 Configuration